Hortin History, Family Crest & Coats of Arms

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print. and at Horton in the West Riding of Yorkshire, more early records of the family were found.
+Over in Horton, in Northumberland another branch of the family was found.
+"Possessions were anciently held here by the knightly family of Horton." and at Horton in the West Riding of Yorkshire, more early records of the family were found.
 "In the reign of Henry II., the manor was granted by Robert de Lacy to the ancestor of the Hortons."

 Important Dates for the Hortin family

-Another 215 words (15 lines of text) covering the years 1210, 1296 and 1673 are included under the topic Early Hortin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hortin research.
+Another 235 words (17 lines of text) covering the years 1210, 1296, 1764, 1764, 1821, 1784, 1841, 1806, 1823, 1673, 1603, 1649, 1649, 1660, 1696, 1756 and 1714 are included under the topic Early Hortin History in all our PDF Extended History products and printed products wherever possible.

 Hortin Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hortin include Horton, Horten and others.

 Early Notables of the Hortin family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early Hortin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early Hortin Notables in all our PDF Extended History products and printed products wherever possible.

 Hortin Settlers in Australia in the 19th Century